 Teachers may register teams of up three-to-four high school students.
 Teams then compete on the state level.
 Teachers can form any number of teams, so this makes a great classroom activity.
 Check with your local Council for Economic Education affiliate for state competition dates.

-The top teams in each division from the National Semi-Finals compete for the national title in Newark, New Jersey.
-Winners move onto the USA vs China International Quiz Bowl.
+The top teams in each division from the National Semi-Finals compete for the national title online.